 - Drug or alcohol abuse treatment program: either inpatient or outpatient

-Remember: An Assessment Is a Tool to Help You Succeed
+Remember: A Substance Abuse Disorder Assessment & Treatment Is a Tool to Help You Succeed